Preview Our 16 Latest Bond Picks

 Individual corporate bonds are Bondsavvy's sole focus.
 We present subscribers easy-to-understand recommendations so they can decide which bonds to own.
 Get Started

-We could also see that the credit spreads for both bonds were fairly narrow: 0.57% or 57 basis points for the Walmart '41 bond vs. 1.36% or 136 basis points for the Netflix bond.
-With the bond price information in hand, we can apply our bond investment analysis to determine whether either the Walmart bond or the Netflix bond represents a compelling value.
+We could also see that the credit spreads for both bonds were fairly narrow: near 0.50% for both bonds.
+With the bond price information in hand, we can apply our bond investment analysis to determine whether either the Walmart bond or the Netflix bond represented a compelling value.

 Figure 3: Illustration of Pricing of Individual Bonds vs. Bond Funds